Economy of Syria

-The economy of Syria is a developing economy.
-Primarily based on agriculture in the country's early years, deteriorated after the start of the Syrian civil war in March 2011.
+The economy of Syria is a developing mixed economy.
+It was primarily based on agriculture in the country's early years, though it deteriorated after the start of the Syrian civil war in March 2011.

+In 2026, Syria's economy began a notable recovery, with gross domestic product projected to grow by nearly 10 percent, approximately double the rate of the previous year.
+The improvement has been attributed to the easing of sanctions, improved security conditions, and the return of skilled professionals to the country.
+Investment in infrastructure and the energy sector by regional partners has also contributed to the projected expansion.

 History

 Since the establishment of the First Syrian Republic in 1946, the economy has undergone many structural and other changes.
 Although the presence of the Allied forces during World War II stimulated commerce by providing markets for agriculture, textiles, and other locally manufactured goods, Syria lacked both the infrastructure and the resources to achieve economic prosperity.
 Agriculture, which had played a key role in the economy, became a factor in industrial expansion as landowners channeled profits from agricultural exports into agroindustrial and related urban enterprises.
 The population, working under land tenure and sharecropping arrangements, derived few benefits from the agriculturally induced economic growth of the 1950s.
 However, Syria's union with Egypt (1958–61) and the rise of the Baath Party as the major political force in the country in the 1960s, transformed Syria's economic orientation and development strategy.